 Ms. O’Hagan is a former journalist and a long-time strategic advisor in the fields of refugee and women’s rights.
-Sarah is a trustee of Johns Hopkins University; and Chair of the Board of Advisors of the Johns Hopkins School of Advanced International Studies (JHU-SAIS), where she and others are building SAIS Women Lead.
+Sarah is a trustee of Johns Hopkins University; and former Chair of the Board of Advisors of the Johns Hopkins School of Advanced International Studies (JHU-SAIS), where she and others are building SAIS Women Lead.
 As co-Chair of the International Rescue Committee (IRC) from 2010-2016, Sarah has traveled frequently to visit programs.
 She also serves on the board of the Louis and Nancy Hatch Dupree Foundation for the Afghanistan Center at Kabul University, and on the Advisory Council of the African Leadership Academy in Johannesburg, South Africa.

 Mary G. Berner